covista/covista/README.md

+(Website coming soon)

 # Governments and tech giants are both right.

 Governments want to alert people and places at risk of COVID-19.
 Tech giants want to protect user privacy.
 We can have both.
-(Blog post coming soon)
+Read more on Medium, at ["Governments vs. Big Tech: Resolving Differences in Contact Tracing"](https://medium.com/@covista/governments-vs-big-tech-resolving-differences-in-contact-tracing-b3d39193bfe4)

 Affiliations: